ArmynC/ArminC-uBlock-Settings/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I searched the [current issues](https://github.com/ArmynC/ArminC-uBlock-Settings/issues) and the issue or feature is not known.
 - [ ] I searched on Google, YouTube, Reddit and there's no fix.
 - [ ] I am sure I did not change the settings in any way (if not, detail).
-- [ ] I am mostly sure that the problem is related to the config and isn't my fault.
+- [ ] I am mostly sure that the problem is related to these settings and isn't my fault.